 Update (or Create) Your Sales Process

-Before your team starts actually using the new CRM, make sure that you have developed a robust sales process that utilizes all the incredible features that your new CRM has to offer.
-For example, you will want your sales reps to start by creating contacts for each prospect (which Spiro’s CRM can actually do for you) Then, you’ll want to make sure they are following up regularly (which your CRM can remind you to do), and updating contacts when deals are won or lost (again, automated!)
+Before your team starts actually using the new platform, make sure that you have developed a robust sales process that utilizes all the incredible features that your new solution has to offer.
+For example, you will want your sales reps to start by creating contacts for each prospect (which Spiro’s Proactive Relationship Management platform can actually do for you) Then, you’ll want to make sure they are following up regularly (which your platform can remind you to do), and updating contacts when deals are won or lost (again, automated!)

 This process should be used every single time, without much adaptation.
-And, once it’s developed, your CRM can ensure that it is automatically followed through by guiding your reps through the process.
+And, once it’s developed, your sales platform can ensure that it is automatically followed through by guiding your reps through the process.

 Get Spiro, and let us do all of this for you.
-Spiro will host trainings, provide reference materials, customize your CRM, help build your sales process, and give you complete visibility.
+Spiro will host trainings, provide reference materials, customize your sales platform, help build your sales process, and give you complete visibility.
 Spiro does all of this, and so much more!